 In 1933 New York, an overly ambitious movie producer coerces his cast and hired ship crew to travel to mysterious Skull Island, where they encounter Kong, a giant ape who is immediately smitten with leading lady Ann Darrow.

 Alexandria, 391 AD: Hypatia teaches astronomy, mathematics, and philosophy.
 Her student Orestes is in love with her, as is Davus, her personal slave.
-As the city's Christians, led by Ammonius and Cyril, gain political power, the great institutions of learning and governance may not survive.
+As the city's Christians, led by Ammonius and Cyril, gain political power, the institutions of learning may crumble along with the governance of slavery.
 Jump ahead 20 years: Orestes, the city's prefect, has an uneasy peace with Christians, led by Cyril.
-The Christians enforce public morality; first they see the Jews as their obstacle, then nonbelievers.
-Hypatia has no interest in faith; she's concerned about the movement of celestial bodies and the brotherhood of all.
-What place is there for her?
+A group from the newly empowered Christians has now taken to enforce their cultural hegemony zealously; first they see the Jews as their obstacle, then nonbelievers.
+Hypatia has no interest in faith; she's concerned about the movement of celestial bodies and "the brotherhood of all".
+Although her former slave doesn't see it that way.
 Written by

 See more »